 What skills will I obtain?

-In addition to the traditional PharmD program requirements, the Scholars Program student will participate in the following activities during their third and/or fourth professional year: mentoring, modified coursework encompassing clinical, research, teaching, and leadership, tailored introductory (IPPE) and advanced pharmacy practice (APPE) experiences, journal club, teaching activities, scholarship opportunities, and professional presentation opportunities.
+In addition to the traditional PharmD program requirements, the Scholars Program student will participate in the following activities during their third and/or fourth professional year: mentoring, modified coursework encompassing clinical, research, teaching, and leadership skills, tailored advanced pharmacy practice (APPE) experiences, journal club, teaching activities, scholarship opportunities, and professional presentation opportunities.

 What will I earn when I complete this program?